Chapter reviewed and updated in December 2024.

 Restriction

-In a health care facility, only standard precautions are indicated in most cases; if the case is diapered or incontinent, apply contact precautions for the duration of illness.
-For further details, refer to the exclusion and clearance criteria in Appendix 2: Enteric disease.
+In a healthcare facility, only standard precautions are indicated in most cases.
+If the case is diapered or incontinent, use contact precautions for the duration of illness.
+For further details refer to the exclusion and clearance criteria in Appendix 2: Enteric disease.

 Counselling